pmelsted/bifrost/README.md

 # Bifrost

-### Highly parallel construction, indexing and querying of colored and compacted de Bruijn graphs
+### Parallel construction, indexing and querying of colored and compacted de Bruijn graphs

 * **Build**, **index**, **color** and **query** the compacted de Bruijn graph
 * **No need to build the uncompacted** de Bruijn graph